Data Processing Agreement — UK GDPR (DPA 2018)

 The processing details section is the operational core of the agreement.
 It must specify: the subject matter and duration of the processing; the nature and purpose of the processing; the type of personal data being processed; and the categories of data subjects affected.
 This information must be sufficiently detailed to demonstrate that the processing is limited to what is necessary for the specified purpose — reflecting the data minimisation principle under Article 5(1)(c) of the UK GDPR.

-The processor obligations section must cover all the mandatory requirements of Article 28(3), including: the confidentiality obligation (ensuring that all authorised persons are bound by appropriate confidentiality undertakings); security measures under Article 32 (specifying the technical and organisational measures implemented by the processor); sub-processor management (requiring prior written consent before engaging sub-processors and imposing equivalent obligations on sub-processors); assistance with data subject rights; assistance with the controller's Article 32–36 obligations; deletion or return of personal data on termination; and audit rights.
+The processor obligations section must cover all the mandatory requirements of Article 28(3), including: the confidentiality obligation (confirming that all authorised persons are bound by appropriate confidentiality undertakings); security measures under Article 32 (specifying the technical and organisational measures implemented by the processor); sub-processor management (requiring prior written consent before engaging sub-processors and imposing equivalent obligations on sub-processors); assistance with data subject rights; assistance with the controller's Article 32–36 obligations; deletion or return of personal data on termination; and audit rights.

 The breach notification provisions are of particular importance.
 Under Article 33, the Controller must notify the ICO within 72 hours of becoming aware of a breach.
 The DPA should require the Processor to notify the Controller within 24 hours to give the Controller adequate time to comply.
 The notification should include a description of the breach, the categories and approximate number of affected data subjects and records, contact details of the processor's data protection point of contact, likely consequences, and measures taken or proposed.